lion-the-family/Foodimperial-Catering/README.md

 ### Motivation

-It's an example of static html website in my performance.
+An example of static html website in my performance.
-This page are the main [here][foodimperial].
+This page is the main [here][foodimperial].

 ### History

-I developed several joomla templates for this company and it's the part of my work which is related to front-end.
+I developed several joomla templates for the same company and it's the part of my work which is related to front-end.

 ### Features
-- ⭐ The html is valid, semantic and accessible.
+- ⭐ Valid, semantic and accessible HTML.
-- ⭐ The sass styles is incapsulated to the separate modules for better supporting.
+- ⭐ Incapsulated to separate modules for better support SASS.
-- ⭐ Implement responsive design.
+- ⭐ Implement a responsive design.
-- ⭐ All client logic is developed on native javascript with using ES6 and new features from ES7-ES10.
+- ⭐ All client logic developed on native javascript by using ES6 and ES7-ES10 features.
-- ⭐ The gulp build configuration is also self-made.
-I had been developing and improving it for similar projects until I switched to webpack.
+- ⭐ Also the gulp build configuration self-made.
+Developing and improving it for similar projects until switching to webpack.

 ### Technologies